 The Master Magnesium Compound

-Magnesium Chloride is recognized by many medical professionals as the “Master Magnesium Compound” for both dietary and topical uses, due to its high potency and efficient action.
+What is magnesium chloride?
+Magnesium Chloride (mg chloride) is recognized by many medical professionals as the “Master Magnesium Compound” for both dietary and topical uses, due to its high potency and efficient action.

-- In supplement form, magnesium oxide, the most common form of magnesium sold in pharmacies and grocery stores, has been shown to have as low as a 4% absorption rate.1
+- In supplement form, magnesium oxide, the most common form of magnesium sold in medication by pharmacies and drug stores, has been shown to have as low as a 4% absorption rate.
+1

+Magneisum can be found in many foods, but with less nutrient dense soil, many seek support from supplements.
 Choosing a highly soluble form of magnesium brings both high potency and superior benefits toward health.
-For fast-acting therapeutic use, magnesium chloride is especially recommended.
-One particularly safe and natural form is now available in a pure, unadulterated magnesium oil or as magnesium bath salts, both extracted from a pristine ancient sea bed and tested free of contaminants.
+For fast-acting therapeutic use, a magnesium chloride supplement is especially recommended.
+Is magnesium chloride safe?
+One particularly safe and natural form is now available in a pure, unadulterated magnesium chloride oil or as magnesium chloride bath salts, both extracted from a pristine ancient sea bed and tested free of contaminants.

 Why Magnesium Chloride?

 According to Dr. Carolyn Dean, M.D., N.D., author of The Magnesium Miracle and expert on magnesium therapy, magnesium chloride and other inorganic magnesium salts occur as metal-ligand complexes, substances bound around a single, central metal atom, in this case magnesium.
 These metal-ligand compounds may each be assigned a “stability constant”, which defines their relative ability to dissociate into ionic form.